BesuDesta/next-portfolio/README.md

 </details>

 **globals.css:**
 The global.css file defines the global styles for the project using Tailwind CSS and custom CSS rules.
-It is divided into several layers and focuses on the following key functionalities:

 <details>
 <summary><code>layout.tsx</code></summary>